Iceland

 Time

 Iceland (Icelandic: Ísland, .mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}pronounced [ˈistlant] ⓘ)[d] is a Nordic island country between the North Atlantic and Arctic Oceans, on the Mid-Atlantic Ridge between North America and Europe.
-It is linked culturally and politically with Europe and is the region's most sparsely populated country.[12]
-Its capital and largest city is Reykjavík, which is home to about 36% of the country's roughly 380,000 residents.
+It is culturally and politically linked with Europe and is the region's westernmost and most sparsely populated country.[12]
+Its capital and largest city is Reykjavík, which is home to about 36% of the country's roughly 380,000 residents (excluding nearby towns/suburbs which are separate municipalities).
 The official language of the country is Icelandic.
+Iceland is on a rift between tectonic plates, and its geologic activity includes geysers and frequent volcanic eruptions.[13][14]
+The interior consists of a volcanic plateau with sand and lava fields, mountains and glaciers, and many glacial rivers flow to the sea through the lowlands.
+Iceland is warmed by the Gulf Stream and has a temperate climate, despite a latitude just south of the Arctic Circle.
+Its latitude and marine influence keep summers chilly, and most of its islands have a polar climate.

 Until the 20th century, Iceland relied largely on subsistence fishing and agriculture.
-Industrialization of the fisheries and Marshall Plan aid following World War II brought prosperity, and Iceland became one of the wealthiest and most developed nations in the world.
-It became a part of the European Economic Area in 1994; this further diversified the economy into sectors such as finance, biotechnology, and manufacturing.
+Industrialization of the fisheries and Marshall Plan aid after World War II brought prosperity, and Iceland became one of the world's wealthiest and most developed nations.
+In 1994 it became a part of the European Economic Area, further diversifying its economy into sectors such as finance, biotechnology, and manufacturing.

 Read more Source: Wikipedia